 The answer, unfortunately, is marketing.
 Range anxiety is the number one concern of new owners and prospective owners.
-So, if it was widely reported that Tesla boasts 402-mile range on the Model S LR but only recommends charging the battery to 80% reducing the range to 322 miles people might start to lose confidence.
+So, if it was widely reported that Tesla boasts a 402-mile range on the Model S LR but only recommends charging the battery to 80% reducing the range to 322 miles people might start to lose confidence.
 Go into a gallery and look at the Dashboard of the cars on display.
 You’ll see most are kept at 100% SOC to demonstrate to shoppers the full range of the car.
 Now, we know keeping the car at 100% may be harmful for long periods of time, so it’s obvious that Tesla cares more about making the sale than the battery health of that car on display.
 Your Delivery Experience Specialist (DES) and your Service Center (SC) personnel will suggest charging the car at 90% to stay consistent with the marketing.

 Many owners latch on to this “90%” rule for these reasons and add one of their own.
-“What if you need to make an unexpected errand and your car is only charged to 70%?”
-My answer is, you drive to a Supercharger on the way add more electrons when you get low.
+“What if you need to make an unexpected errand and your car is only charged 70%?”
+My answer is, that you drive to a Supercharger on the way and add more electrons when you get low.
 Most people live within 150 miles of a Supercharger, or will soon, so it’s really not a huge concern for most people.
 “What if” adds a lot to the range anxiety of the uninitiated.

 The only thing that cures range anxiety is owning the car for a few months and realizing that 95% of the time you might not even look at your rated range.
 You pack it in for the day, plug your car in, go to sleep and wake up to a car ready with more range than you need for almost all of your errands.
 Pretty nifty.

 To add just a little more confusion to this topic you should be aware that when asked, Elon Musk and JB Straubel said that the “most comfortable” SOC for the Tesla battery is between 50% and 62%.
-So, if you need to keep your car plugged in for a couple on months at a time for vacation or travel set the charge level to 60%.
+So, if you need to keep your car plugged in for a couple of months at a time for vacation or travel set the charge level to 60%.
 This way Vampire Loss might take it down to 55% before recharging.

 For a lot more on range see our Range University.

-Which brings us to the next highly debated section:
+This brings us to the next highly debated section:

 How often should I charge and should I keep the car plugged in even if it isn’t charging?